Hablamos Español Insurance Companies We Work With

 What we see most often

-Owners assume a delivery driver's personal auto policy handles delivery.
-It generally excludes business use, and the liability can land on the restaurant.
+use, and the liability can land on the restaurant.
 That gap is bigger than most owners realize.

 A real example

-A pizza restaurant assumed its drivers' personal policies covered delivery.
-After an accident, the personal insurer denied the business-use claim, and the restaurant faced the liability.
-Hired and non-owned auto would have responded.
+covered delivery.
+After an accident, the personal insurer reviewed the business-use question, and the

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.